Russian cruiser Marshal Ustinov

 The Russian cruiser Marshal Ustinov (Маршал Устинов), is a Slava-class cruiser (Project 1164) of the Russian Navy.
 The Russian name for the ship type is Raketnyy Kreyser (RKR), meaning "Missile Cruiser".
 The ship is named after Dmitriy Ustinov, a former Soviet Minister of Defence.
-Marshal Ustinov was assigned to the 43rd Missile Ship Division of the Russian Northern Fleet, whose homeport is in Severomorsk.
+Marshal Ustinov was assigned to the 43rd Missile Ship Division of the Northern Fleet, whose homeport is in Severomorsk.
 From 2012 to 2016, the cruiser underwent a major overhaul.
 The vessel returned to service in 2017 and has since been deployed to the Mediterranean Sea.

 Description

 Marshal Ustinov is a Slava-class cruiser designed during the Soviet Union as a Raketnyy Kreyser or "anti-ship rocket cruiser (RKR)."
 As originally constructed the vessel had a standard displacement of 10,000 LT and 12,500 LT at full load.
 By 2009, this had decreased to 9380 LT standard and 11490 LT at full load.
 The cruiser measures 186.4 m long with a beam of 20.8 m and a draught of 8.4 m.
 The vessel is powered by a combined gas or gas (COGOG) system comprising four 31250 shp boost gas turbines and two 12000 shp cruise gas turbines driving two shafts for a combined 125000 shp.
 This gives the cruiser a maximum speed of 34 kn and a range of 9000 nmi at 15 kn.
 As built the cruiser had a complement of 505.
 This was later reduced to 476 including 62 officers.

 Marshal Ustinov when constructed was armed with sixteen P-500 Bazalt (SS-N-12 Sandbox) anti-ship missiles (SSM) in two eight-missile launchers located amidships to either side of the superstructure.
 The cruiser is also equipped with 64 S-300F Fort (SA-N-6 Grumble) long-range surface-to-air missiles (SAM) in eight eight-missile launchers located aft of the funnel and four OSA-M (SA-N-4 Gecko) SR SAMs in two twenty-round launchers located aft, to either side of the hangar.
 Marshal Ustinov is also armed with twin-mounted AK-130 130 mm/L70 dual purpose guns located forward and six AK-630 30 mm close-in weapons systems with two located forward atop the superstructure and four located amidships to either side of the superstructure.
 For anti-submarine warfare (ASW), the cruiser mounts two RBU-6000 anti-submarine mortars, each with six barrels and ten 533 mm torpedo tubes two quintuple launchers behind shutters near the stern.